jina-ai/finetuner/docs/walkthrough/run-job.md

 ### Configuration of the Miner

 To filter the instances in a batch that are used to calculate the loss, you can use miners.
-Finetuner allows you to use miners provided by the [Pytorch Metric Learning](https://kevinmusgrave.github.io/pytorch-metric-learning) framework.
+Finetuner allows you to use miners provided by the [PyTorch Metric Learning](https://kevinmusgrave.github.io/pytorch-metric-learning) framework.
 To select a specific miner, you can pass its name to the fit function, e.g., `AngularMiner`, `TripletMarginMiner`, ...

 Please note that the miner has to be compatible with the loss function you selected.